Techno-gen/Paste-Plus/README.md

 ```

 ### Prebuilt install
 Simply download the executable from the releases page and run it normally.
+Keep in mind that the app will close when the text is written.

 > **Windows only.** Keystroke emulation via `pyautogui` requires a display and may not reach UAC-elevated windows without running as Administrator.